 Q. I am bringing a coach group to the Memorial for the Anzac Day ceremonies.
 Can I organise a private tour of the Memorial for the group after the ceremonies?

 A. Due to increased demand on this day, private tours of the Memorial cannot be facilitated.

 Q. What time will the Memorial close on Anzac Day?

-A. The Memorial’s galleries will be progressively cleared from 4:15 pm in anticipation of the Last Post Ceremony at 4:45 pm.
-The Last Post Ceremony is expected to conclude at approximately 5:15 pm, after which the Memorial will close.
+A. The Memorial's galleries will be progressively cleared from 4:15pm to enable the Last Post Ceremony to commence at 4:45pm.
+The Last Post Ceremony is expected to conclude at approx. 5:15pm after which the Memorial will close.